keptn/keptn.github.io/content/docs/0.12.x/integrations/custom_integration/index.md

 In this example, `[task]` works as a placeholder for tasks such as: `deployment`, `test`, `evaluation`, `remediation`, etc. The task defines the topic the Keptn-service is interested in.
 Assuming you are writing a Keptn-service for testing, the event type would be: `sh.keptn.event.test.triggered`.

 **Distributor:**

 * To subscribe your Keptn-service to the `sh.keptn.event.[task].triggered` event, a distributor with `PUBSUB_TOPIC` set to the specific event type is required, see example below.
 Alternatively, a default distributor listening to all events (e.g., `PUBSUB_TOPIC: sh.keptn.>`) is provided in the deployment manifest of the keptn-service-template-go template (see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml)).

+The `PUBSUB_TOPIC` variable sets the initial subscription for your service.
+If a subscription has been modified through the Bridge, Keptn will prioritize this information and it discards the value of `PUBSUB_TOPIC`.
+Please, look at the Bridge paragraph later on this page for more information on the subject.

 ```yaml
 spec: